-Do you live near the coast in Massachusetts Buzzards Bay New Bedford or Cape Cod?
+Do you live near the coast in Massachusetts Buzzards Bay, New Bedford, or Cape Cod?

 Was your homeowner's insurance canceled because you live “too close” to the coast?
 Do you know what your deductibles are?
 You may have a separate catastrophe or windstorm deductible.

-Most of the major insurance companies are canceling and non-renewing homeowners policies written in coastal areas, including Massachusetts, or requiring high wind deductibles.
-However, there are still companies eager to write coastal exposures – and we represent them!
+Most of the major insurance companies are canceling or non-renewing homeowners policies written in coastal areas, including Massachusetts, or requiring high wind deductibles.
+However, there are still companies eager to write coastal exposures - and we represent them!

 Most of these carriers do NOT require high wind deductibles and many times they are much less expensive than MPIUA, Mass Property Insurance (Fair Plan).

-We specialize in coastal risks.
+We specialize in coastal risks

 We have many years of experience writing coastal property, and we can help you get the coverage you need at affordable prices.
 Plus, we can package your property insurance with auto, umbrella, boat, and flood coverage and often realize greater savings.
 Whether you are the owner of a new multimillion dollar home or own a seasonal/secondary or vacation property along the coast, we will work with our companies to provide you with a comprehensive insurance program designed to meet your needs.